astechedu/WebDevOpsTutorial/sql.queries.md

 To create an Empty table

   CREATE TABLE NewPatientsTable
   SELECT * FROM Patients WHERE 1=0;

 Create a table consisting of data

 -USING SELECT command

   SELECT * INTO NewPatientsTable FROM Patients WHERE 1 = 0;

  – USING CREATE command IN MySQL

   CREATE TABLE NewPatientsTable AS SELECT * FROM Patients;

 ### Q6.
 Write a query to fetch even and odd rows from a table.

 If you have an auto-increment field like PatientID then you can use the MOD() function:

   Fetch even rows using MOD() function:

   SELECT * FROM Patients WHERE MOD(PatientID,2)=0;

   Fetch odd rows using MOD() function:

   SELECT * FROM Patients WHERE MOD(PatientID,2)=1;

 In case there are no auto-increment fields then you can use the Row_number in SQL Server or a user-defined variable in MySQL.
 Then, check the remainder when divided by 2.

 Fetch even rows in SQL Server

   SELECT * FROM (
       SELECT *, ROW_NUMBER() OVER(ORDER BY PatientId) AS RowNumber
       FROM Patients
   ) P
   WHERE P.RowNumber % 2 = 0;

   Fetch even rows in MySQL

   SELECT * FROM (
         SELECT *, @rowNumber := @rowNumber+ 1 rn
         FROM Patients
         JOIN (SELECT @rowNumber:= 0) r
        ) p
   WHERE rn % 2 = 0;

 In case you wish to find the odd rows, then the remainder when divided by 2 should be 1.

 ### Q7.
 Write an SQL query to fetch duplicate records from Patients, without considering the primary key.

   SELECT PatientName, DoctorID, RegDate, State, COUNT(*) FROM Patients
-GROUP BY PatientName, DoctorID, RegDate, State
-HAVING COUNT(*) > 1;
+  GROUP BY PatientName, DoctorID, RegDate, State HAVING COUNT(*) > 1;

 ### Q8.
 Write a query to fetch the number of patients whose weight is greater than 68.

   SELECT COUNT(*) FROM PatientsCheckup WHERE Weight > '68';

 ### Q9.
 Write a query to retrieve the list of patients from the same state.

   SELECT DISTINCT P.PatientID, P.PatientName, P.State
   FROM Patients P, Patient P1
   WHERE P.State = P1.State AND P.PatientID != P1.PatientID;

 ### Q10.
 Write a query to retrieve two minimum and maximum consultation fees from the PatientsCheckup Table.

-[code]
   – TWO MINIMUM CONSULTATION FEES

-SELECT DISTINCT ConsultationFees FROM PatientsCheckup P1 WHERE 2 >= (SELECT COUNT(DISTINCT ConsultationFees)FROM PatientsCheckup P2
+    SELECT DISTINCT ConsultationFees FROM PatientsCheckup P1
+     WHERE 2 >= (SELECT COUNT(DISTINCT ConsultationFees)FROM PatientsCheckup P2
       WHERE P1.ConsultationFees >= P2.ConsultationFees) ORDER BY P1.SConsultationFees DESC;

   – TWO MAXIMUM CONSULTATION FEES

-SELECT DISTINCT ConsultationFees FROM PatientsCheckup P1 WHERE 2 >= (SELECT COUNT(DISTINCT ConsultationFees)FROM PatientsCheckup P2
+    SELECT DISTINCT ConsultationFees FROM PatientsCheckup P1
+     WHERE 2 >= (SELECT COUNT(DISTINCT ConsultationFees)FROM PatientsCheckup P2
       WHERE P1.ConsultationFees <= P2.ConsultationFees) ORDER BY P1.ConsultationFees DESC;
-[/code]

 ### Q11.
 Write a query to fetch patient details along with the weight fees, even if the details are missing.

   SELECT P.PatientName, C.ConsultationFees
   FROM Patients P
   LEFT JOIN
   PatientsCheckup C
   ON P.PatientId = C.PatientId;

 ### Q12.
 Write a SQL query to fetch doctor wise count of patients sorted by the doctors.

   SELECT DoctorID, COUNT(PatientID) AS DocPat
   FROM Patients GROUP BY DoctorID
   ORDER BY DocPat;

 ### Q13.
 Write a SQL query to fetch the first and last record of the Patients table.

   –FETCH FIRST RECORD

     SELECT * FROM Patients WHERE PatientID = (SELECT MIN(PatientID) FROM Patients);

   –FETCH LAST RECORD

     SELECT * FROM Patients WHERE PatientID = (SELECT MAX(PatientID) FROM Patients);

 ### Q14.
 Write a SQL query to fetch consultation fees – wise count and sort them in descending order.

-SELECT ConsultationFees, COUNT(PatientId) CFCount
+  SELECT ConsultationFees, COUNT(PatientId) CFCount FROM PatientsCheckup
-FROM PatientsCheckup
   GROUP BY ConsultationFees
   ORDER BY CFCount DESC;

 ### Q15.
 Write a SQL query to retrieve patient details from the Patients table who have a weight in the PatientsCheckup table.

   SELECT * FROM Patients P
   WHERE EXISTS
   (SELECT * FROM PatientsCheckup C WHERE P.PatientID = C.PatientID);

 ### Q16.
 Write a SQL query to retrieve the last 2 records from the Patients table.

   SELECT * FROM Patients WHERE
   PatientID <=2 UNION SELECT * FROM
   (SELECT * FROM Patients P ORDER BY P.PatientID DESC) AS P1 WHERE P1.PatientID <=2;

 ### Q17.
 Write a SQL query  to find all the patients who joined in the year 2022.